Highlighter trace is a risk-free way to help preschoolers with fine motor skills!

 If you give a mouse a cookie, he’ll probably ask for a glass of milk.
 (Laura Numeroff) Similarly, If you give a mom some time alone, she’ll probably buy something that wasn’t on her list.

 The truth is, I’ve been itching to use highlighters with my boys.

-How to set up this fine motor activity:
+How to set up this fine motor activity

-- Again, begin by thinking about something that naturally interests your child.
+Begin by thinking about something that naturally interests your child.

 Invite your preschooler to draw over the drawing using their highlighter.